Australian Animals, Can You Eat Them?

 Kangaroo

 Kangaroo is probably the most common and popular of the native Australian animals eaten today.
 You will even find kangaroo meat on supermarket shelves.
+We buy kangaroo at our local butcher for human consumption, it’s also popular for dogs.

 Can you eat kangaroo?

-Yes you can eat kangaroo and it’s quite commonly eaten in Australia and elsewhere around the world.
+Yes, you can eat kangaroo and it’s quite commonly eaten in Australia and elsewhere around the world.

 What does Kangaroo taste like?
 Kangaroo can taste similar to beef or steak but it has a lower fat content, so cooking kangaroo takes great care.
 Kangaroo is dark, gamey meat, high in protein and with little fat.
 If you plan to cook it, treat it like venison.
 It benefits for a long slow cook in some good red wine, or you can cook kangaroo steaks fast.